laro/Cilia/5 Comparison/00 Index.md

 > Today, I'd look for a _much_ simpler syntax — and probably clash with people's confusion between the familiar and the simple.

 Well... maybe.
-In any case, a certain degree of familiarity surely helps in understanding a 'new' language.
+In any case, a certain degree of familiarity surely helps in understanding a "new" language.

 ## Default vs. Explicit Initialization